Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/getting-started/species.md

 status: draft
 ---

-# Choose a species to work with
+# Choosing a species genome to work with

-Before using the other apps, you will need to use the Species selector:
+Before using the other apps, you will need to select a species genome using the Species selector app:

 ![](../../img/id-species-selector.svg)

-Here you can choose the species genome, genome assembly and strains/breeds/varieties.
-You can select multiple species genomes.
+Here you can choose the species genomes, genome assemblies and strains/breeds/varieties of interest to you.

+You can select multiple species genomes to create a list in the species selector that can be accessed in other apps.